 The second off-service rotation is a Gynecologic Pathology rotation offered in combination with Brigham & Women’s Hospital on an annual basis.
 This involves a week of post-graduate course material.
 The fellow is also required to attend sign-outs and conferences in pathology and cytology to provide sufficient immersion for a comprehensive, focused experience.

-The second year fellow is charged with fostering an informal teaching environment with the clinical service team: one third year resident, one intern, 1-2 third year Harvard Medical Students (HMS), 0-2 sub-interns from HMS or another medical school, and a nurse practitioner.
+The second-year fellow is charged with fostering an informal teaching environment with the clinical service team: one third-year resident, one intern, one or two third-year Harvard Medical Students (HMS), up to two sub-interns from HMS or another medical school and a nurse practitioner.
 The fellow also organizes didactic topics for weekday morning conferences.

-Both fellows are expected to provide a robust teaching experience for residents and students in the operating room under the direct supervision of Division faculty.
+Fellows are expected to provide a robust teaching experience for residents and students in the operating room under the direct supervision of division faculty.
 The program is privileged to be consistently recognized for excellence by the integrated residency at Mass General/Brigham & Women’s Hospital.

 Candidates may apply through ERAS Fellowships, an online application service.
-Please note CREOG scores cannot be accepted through ERAS and should be emailed directly to Amy Ribak.
+Please note CREOG scores cannot be accepted through ERAS and should be emailed directly to the fellowship coordinator, Paul Yu.

-Program Length: 3 yearsNumber of Fellows: 1 per year
+Program Length: 3 yearsNumber of Fellows: 1 / year

 Fellowship Program Director: Annekathryn Goodman, MDFellowship Associate Director: Whitfield Growdon, MD